alundiak/react-sum/README.md

 # React Sum

-ReactJS component to show sum of 2 numbers, as npm package.
+Experimental ReactJS component to show sum of 2 numbers, as npm package.

 ### Installation